Clan Akkaba: Dracula

 Clan Akkaba vs. Dracula's vampires.

-During the Victorian era, the clan was set upon by Dracula and nearly exterminated.
-A string of mysterious murders started to take place surrounding members of the clan.
-When their leader Hamilton disappeared, they were left with no choice but to summon their lord.
-In 1897, they awoke Apocalypse in order to deal with the threat of Dracula, who unbeknownst to the members of the clan, was turning members into vampires in order to battle Apocalypse.
-Dracula sought revenge for his earlier defeat and the way the Dark Lord previously shamed him.
-As punishment for being weak in requesting a boon from him, Apocalypse killed one of the members of the Akkaba.
+During the Victorian era, the clan is attacked by Dracula and nearly exterminated.
+In 1897, Clan Akkaba's leader Hamilton Slade disappears, forcing them to summon Apocalypse to combat Dracula.
+Unbeknownst to the members of the clan, Dracula had been turning some of them into vampires to battle Apocalypse.
+As punishment for being weak in requesting a boon from him, Apocalypse kills one of the members of the Akkaba.

-The ensuing battle saw the massacre and extermination of all members of Clan Akkaba except Jack Starsmore and Frederick Slade and their disbandment by decree of Apocalypse.
-With help from Apocalypse and Abraham Van Helsing, they manage to kill Dracula, although the master vampire would frequently return and suffer many more deaths.
-The continuation of the Akkaba line is secured by Ozymandias through Frederick Slade having a child with a woman referred to as Miss Ferguson.
+In the ensuing battle, all of Clan Akkaba's members are killed except for Jack Starsmore and Frederick Slade.
+The group then disbands by decree of Apocalypse.
+With help from Apocalypse and Abraham Van Helsing, they manage to kill Dracula, who would later return.
+The continuation of the Akkaba line is secured by Ozymandias through Frederick Slade having a child with a woman referred to as Miss Ferguson, who is implied to be an ancestor of Blink.
 Ozymandias, realizing an opportunity to get revenge on Apocalypse, secretly plans to reshape the clan in his image for use against his lord eventually.